-If you can’t see ‘it,’ you should know how obesity affects the body
+If your belly hangs lower than your ‘dick-do,’ you should know how obesity affects the body

 Of all the slang terms for a guy’s protruding belly — spare tire, bay window, front porch and so on — there’s one that really hits home: The “dick-do.”